Accelerated Methods for $\alpha$-Weakly-Quasi-Convex Problems: Gradient descent method

 \section{Gradient descent method}

-From here on $\mathcal{F}=\mathbb{R}^n$ One of the first questions arising whenever a new condition is proposed to replace convexity is whether it's sufficient to guarantee the convergence of the gradient descent method.
+One of the first questions arising whenever a new condition is proposed to replace convexity is whether it's sufficient to guarantee the convergence of the gradient descent method.
 Fortunately, this is the case with $\alpha$-WQC.